 Start with 4 pounds (more than enough for 6) of thick-cut boneless short ribs.
 Place them on parchment paper in a shallow pan and roast them in a 350 degree F oven for 40 minutes.
 This will help to get rid of some of the fat.

 Separately, start the sauce.
 I mince a medium onion together with 2 or 3 tablespoons of minced garlic and add three or four cups of hot water, together with 3 tablespoons of “Better than Bouillon” beef flavour.
-I use a wand to then blend in a can of diced tomatoes, 6 ounces of tomato paste, pepper, and a tablespoon of either Italiano or herbes de Provence spice mix.
+I use a wand to then blend in a can of diced tomatoes, 2 tablespoons of tomato paste, pepper, and a tablespoon of either Italiano or herbes de Provence spice mix.
 No salt needed as there is plenty from the bouillon.

 Once the ribs are roasted and some of the fat is removed, wash the ribs under warm water to get rid of more fat, then place them in a cast iron pan.
 Pour the sauce over the ribs so the surfaces of the ribs are showing.
 Braise them in a 325 degree oven for 35 minutes.
 Take them out of the oven, turn them over in the pan, and braise for another 35 minutes.
 Repeat the process in 35 minute increments for another two hours or so.
 If the sauce is reduced too much, add another cup of water with bouillon.
 Take the ribs from the cast iron pan, and place in a covered container.
 Refrigerate overnight.
 Put the sauce in a separate container and refrigerate.
 This is the end of DAY ONE.

 On DAY TWO the ribs will need another three or four hours of cooking.
 Wash the meat again (I really want to get rid of as much obvious fat as possible) and place them back in the cast iron pan.
 A fatty yellow layer will have formed on the surface of the sauce.
 Remove that layer and pour the sauce over the ribs.
 Back into the oven, working with 35 minute increments at 325 degrees F, turning the ribs to again to just show their surfaces (which will get pretty dark brown – that is what you want).
 The sauce will reduce and here is where I cheat.
 I pour a can or two of beef gravy over the ribs when needed.
 And I add a little water each time I add the canned gravy.
 It is not unusual for me to use two or three cans, depending on the consistency of the sauce and/or the quantity of meat.
 I do add a half cup or more of red wine as well.
 In the end, you want the sauce the consistency of gravy – not too thick but rich looking.
 Cook the ribs until they are just about falling apart.
 They should be fork tender and with very little fat.
+This does not have to be a two day exercise.
+It could be done starting early Saturday and finished well before your guests arrive.

 I don’t hesitate to encourage dinner guests to sop up the sauce with bread.
 Not good table manners, I suppose, but if the sauce and the bread are GOOD, why not?
 I enjoy making bread, and it can be so easy, especially the “no-knead” versions.
 I don’t have a bread machine, and I certainly am not averse to kneading by hand or using a food processor, but no-knead bread only requires a little time.
 And the results can be very satisfying.
 Below, no-knead beer bread.